 Thanks to the new Business Interruption Loan Scheme, the British Business Bank is offering loans of up to £5m through participating providers, with the Government covering the first twelve months of interest payments.
 For many businesses this should be enough to cover the immediate cash flow shortfall.
 If your business is carrying stock that you will now only be able to sell when normality returns, you should be urgently looking at asset-based lending.
-This gives you the opportunity to borrow against your assets and repay the debt when the stock is sold later in the year.
+This gives you the opportunity to borrow against your assets and repay the debt when the stock is sold later.

 3. Cancel your direct debits and standing orders

 Are you continuing to make direct debit instalment payments for utilities on an office that you are not using?
 You need to prioritise payments and ensure that those you are making are fair to other suppliers and your employees.
 Cancel the direct debits and standing orders and look to settle these balances in arrears.

 4. Manage your tax payments

 You can also approach HMRC to request flexibility on your tax payments, through either a Time to Pay plan or Quarterly Instalment Payments, both of which already have facilities in place so that you can take advantage of them now.
 Find out more in our article here.